 Our inheritance is reserved in heaven –

-If our job is miserable and we hate going to it, if we wake up and can’t
+If we hate our job, if we wake up and can’t

-stand our lives, knowing we have to go back to that pit-hole again and do the
+stand our lives, knowing we have to go back to that pit-hole and do the

 same dumb thing and deal with the same stale problems, Paul is telling us to